mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - Learning curve

-  The learning curve for htmx is smaller than for Next.js and React.
+  The learning curve for htmx is smaller than for Next.js/React and SvelteKit.

-  It's difficult to compare the required learning curves if you are already familiar with React.
+  It's difficult to compare the required learning curves if you are already familiar with React or Svelte.
   But try to imagine what the difference would be if you did not already have that background.

 - Build process

-  The Next.js approach requires a build process.
+  The Next.js and SvelteKit approaches requires a build process.
   The htmx approach may or may not, depending on the selected server-side programming language.
   Our choice of using Bun removes the need for a build process.

 - Startup time

-  The startup time for the Next.js server (almost 2 seconds) is noticeably slower than that of the htmx server which is instantaneous.
+  The startup time for the Next.js server and the SvelteKit server is noticeably slower than that of the Bun server we chose to use with htmx.
+  In development mode, the Next.js server takes almost 2 seconds to start and the SvelteKit server takes around 1 second.
+  The Bun server startup is practically instantaneous.

 - Persistence

-  The server for both versions of the app hold the dog data in memory.
+  The server for all three versions of the app holds the dog data in memory.
   We could modify them to persist it to a database.
-  But the code would be the same for both versions, so it would not be a differentiator.
+  But the code would be the same for each version, so this would not be a differentiator.

 - Server-side flexibility

-  Next.js apps typically implement API endpoints using the framework and writing the code in JavaScript or TypeScript.
+  Next.js and SvelteKit apps typically implement their API endpoints using the framework and writing the code in TypeScript.
   It's also possible to implement the API endpoints using any programming language and server library just like with htmx.
-  However, that doesn't remove the need for writing a lot of client-side JavaScript code and incurring large JavaScript downloads.
+  However, that doesn't remove the need for writing a lot of client-side JavaScript code and incurring larger JavaScript downloads.